 - Inara's client during her introduction in the pilot made a similar offer (minus the coercion), and Inara and Kaylee later indicate that this happens fairly often.

 - Inara and Mal's Belligerent Sexual Tension is an unusual example.
 Mal grew up the son of a wealthy rancher, but his home planet was glassed during the Unification War and he sank everything he had left into buying and fixing up Serenity before he and Inara ever met.

 - In Man of La Mancha, the story within the story involves an older gentleman named Alonso Quijano falls in love with a prostitute named Aldonza.
 Because of his delusion, he believes her to be a lady he calls Dulcinea and refuses to accept that she is a prostitute.

 - In La Traviata, Alfredo Germont falls in love with the beautiful Parisian courtesan Violettta Valéry.
 The later part of the plot is driven by the scandal their relationship brings to Alfredo's family.

-- A quest in Mass Effect involves a Turian general feeling scorned at a high class courtesan's rejection of him and spreading false rumors about her.
+- A quest in Mass Effect involves a Turian general feeling scorned at a high-class courtesan's rejection of him and spreading false rumors about her.

 - Empress Theodora of the Byzantine Empire began life as a sex worker (moving up from low-class brothel to stage performer and High-Class Call Girl).
-She eventually attracted the attentions of then-Prince Justinian and married him in 525 A.D., becoming a co-ruler of the empire with her husband and pushing through many reforms in women's rights, including an outright ban on forced prostitution.
+She eventually attracted the attention of then-Prince Justinian and married him in 525 A.D., becoming a co-ruler of the empire with her husband and pushing through many reforms in women's rights, including an outright ban on forced prostitution.